KiandaBPM/docs/content/docs/platform/controls/layout/panel.md

 1. Select the Panel (by either clicking on the field title or on the field's **Drag handle** button ![Drag handle button](/images/draghandlewhite-frame.png)) so that the **Edit field** button ![Edit form button](/images/penicon.png) is visible
 2. Click on whatever type of field you want to insert from the **Controls** menu in the left-hand pane.

 Let's take the example of our first Panel, titled '**Employee Details**'.
+To add a Text box field to this Panel we can:

-We can select the Panel by clicking on the 'Employee Details' field Drag handle and then add a **Text box field** to this Panel by clicking on **Controls**>**Input**>**Text box** in the **Controls** menu - a pop-up message says 'Field added' and a new Text box, titled '**Text box 1**', is added to the 'Employee Details' panel:
+1. Select the Panel by clicking on the 'Employee Details' field Drag handle.
+2. Click on **Controls**>**Input**>**Text box** in the **Controls** menu to insert a Text box.
+A pop-up message says 'Field added' and a new Text box, titled '**Text box 1**', is added to the 'Employee Details' panel:

 ![Insert text box field into a Panel](/images/panel-insert-fields.jpg)

-You can then edit this new Text box field as needed - in our example, we will rename it as 'First Name'.
+3. You can then edit this new Text box field as needed - in our example, we will rename it as 'First Name'.
 To learn more about Text box fields, go to [Text box control](/docs/platform/controls/input/textbox/).

 By adding two text box fields (titled 'First Name' and 'Surname') and a date field (titled 'Date of Birth') to our 'Employee Details' Panel, and then adding the fields we need to the 'Training Details' Panel, our 'Training Request' form - with its two Panels - could look like this when viewed on a user's mobile phone: